bjornbytes/lovr.org/docs/Mesh:setDrawRange.md

 category: reference
 -->

-Buffer:setDrawRange
+Mesh:setDrawRange
 ===

-Set the draw range for the buffer.
-The draw range is a subset of the vertices of the buffer that will be drawn.
+Set the draw range for the mesh.
+The draw range is a subset of the vertices of the mesh that will be drawn.

-    buffer:getDrawRange(start, count)
+    mesh:getDrawRange(start, count)

 ### Arguments